apache/www-site/content/info/verification.md

 Comparing the checksums of two files is as good as comparing the two files themselves.

-There are lots of checksum algorithms ; we use SHA-1, SHA-256, SHA-512 and MD5.
+There are lots of checksum algorithms.
+We use SHA-256 and SHA-512.
+MD5 and SHA-1, which may have been used for older releases, are *deprecated*.
 <br>
 The download page shows which checksum files are available for the *original* file.